Routing by Analogy: kNN-Augmented Expert Assignment for Mixture-of-Experts: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We introduced kNN-MoE, a routing framework that augments each parametric router in an MoE model with a non-parametric memory of optimal expert assignments derived offline from a labeled reference set.
-By retrieving nearest neighbors in the space of router inputs and interpolating their expert assignments with the router prediction using a similarity-based confidence coefficient, kNN-MoE improves routing decisions without updating model parameters.
-Across three MoE models and five challenging benchmarks, kNN-MoE consistently outperforms Zero-shot and router-only SFT, and it is competitive with SFT while requiring substantially less preparation time.
+We introduced kNN-MoE, a framework that augments MoE parametric routers with a non-parametric memory of locally optimal expert assignments derived from a labeled reference set.
+By interpolating router predictions with retrieved nearest-neighbor assignments using a similarity-based coefficient, kNN-MoE improves routing without parameter updates.
+Across three models and six benchmarks, it outperforms Zero-shot and router-only SFT, achieving SFT-competitive results with substantially less preparation time.

-There are several promising directions for future work.
-First, we will investigate accelerating retrieval by pruning the memory or compressing the stored router inputs (keys), for example, by reducing the vector dimensionality or applying quantization, aiming to reduce index size and distance computation while preserving accuracy.
-Second, we will extend kNN-MoE to settings where the reference set is unlabeled: we can use \emph{LLM-as-a-judge} \citep{llm-as-judge} to generate pseudo labels on the reference set, and then apply the same likelihood maximization procedure to construct optimal expert assignments from these pseudo labels.
+Future work will focus on two directions.
+First, we aim to accelerate retrieval via memory pruning to reduce computational overhead while preserving accuracy.
+Second, we plan to extend kNN-MoE to unlabeled reference sets by utilizing \emph{LLM-as-a-judge} \citep{llm-as-judge} to generate pseudo-labels for constructing locally optimal expert assignments.